Newton, special teams lead Patriots to 45-0 rout of Chargers

 INJURIES

-Patriots: CB Jonathan Jones and TE Larry Izzo suffered neck injuries and did not return.
+Patriots: CB Jonathan Jones and TE Ryan Izzo suffered neck injuries and did not return.

-Chargers: RB Joshua Kelly suffered an ankle injury and did not return.
+Chargers: RB Joshua Kelley suffered an ankle injury and did not return.
 LT Sam Tevi missed the game because his wife gave birth to the couple’s child.

 UP NEXT